Cost of Investing in Property

 Investment property costs also involve a once-off payment known as stamp duty.
 The exact cost of stamp duty will differ from state to state and also depend on the purchase price.
 Additionally, stamp duty is usually higher on investment properties than principal homes.

 Legal professionals or conveyancers are required in some states to legally transfer home ownership.
 These professionals ask for a one-off payment to prepare the required documentation and manage the settlement process.
+A solicitor should not be confused with a conveyancer, though a solicitor can offer conveyancing services.

 When purchasing a property, connections to utilities and services must be established before any tenants move in.
-To do so, investors will be required to make a one off-payment.
+To do so, investors will be required to make a one-off payment.

 When it comes to investing in a rental property, there are many ongoing costs to consider.
 As ongoing costs can vary from month to month and even year to year, it is important to budget accordingly.
+Some of these ongoing costs include:

 All investment property owners should have building and landlord insurance.
 While coming at an annual cost, this comprehensive insurance protects investors from things like unforeseen building repairs and covers damage associated with fires and floods.